SystemsLab-Sapienza/conspiracy-dataset-telegram/README.md

 ---
 ## Conspiracy URL Dataset
-This dataset contains URLs shared within the channels included in **TGDataset**, the largest publicly available collection of Telegram channels.
+This dataset contains URLs shared within the channels included in [TGDataset](https://zenodo.org/records/7640712), the largest publicly available collection of Telegram channels.

 To extract the URLs, we follow the above process, explained in detail in *Sec.
 4.2* of the manuscript: